awsdocs/amazon-connect-admin-guide/doc_source/sample-agent-event-stream.md

                             "VOICE",
                             "CHAT"
                         ],
-                        "Name": null  //This queue has a name of "null" because it's an agent queue, and agent queues don't have names.
+                        "Name": null  //This queue has a name of "null" because it's an agent queue,
+                                      //and agent queues don't have names.
                     },
                     {
                         "ARN": "arn:aws:connect:us-west-2:012345678901:instance/aaaaaaaa-bbbb-cccc-dddd-111111111111/queue/queue-ARN",